paketo-buildpacks/rfcs/text/utilities/0004-source-removal-buildpack.md

 has four actions.

 1. If no configuration is set (i.e. `BP_INCLUDE_FILES` and `BP_EXCLUDE_FILES`
-   are not set), then all the content of the `workspace` will be deleted.
+   are not set), then all the content of the `workspace` will be remain intact.
 2. If `BP_INCLUDE_FILES` is set, then all files that **do not** match the pattern globs specified in the environment variables will be deleted.
 3. If `BP_EXCLUDE_FILES` is set, then all files that **do** match the pattern